QuantumPL/site/content/publication/Kornell2021/index.md

 publication_types:
 - '1'
-abstract: We introduce the monoidal closed category qCPO of quantum cpos, whose objects are \"quantized\" analogs of omega-complete partial orders (cpos).
+abstract: We introduce the monoidal closed category qCPO of quantum cpos, whose objects are "quantized" analogs of omega-complete partial orders (cpos).
 The category qCPO is enriched over the category CPO of cpos, and contains both CPO, and the opposite of the category FdAlg of finite-dimensional von Neumann algebras as monoidal subcategories.
   We use qCPO to construct a sound model for the quantum programming language Proto-Quipper-M (PQM) extended with term recursion, as well as a sound and computationally adequate